dmcgits/dmcgits.github.io/mds/GPR103/week8_notes.md

 Not really.

+## Recapping inheritance

+ISE week 8 objects: trucks and snakes.

+## Questions?

-## More on Singletons and Managers?
-Next week?
+More on managers/singletons?

 ## Resources